 Commission Delegated Regulation (EU) 2023/363 of 31 October 2022 amending and correcting the technical regulatory standards set out in Delegated Regulation (EU) 2022/1288 as regards the content and format of information to be published in precontractual documents and periodic reports relating to financial products that invest in environmentally sustainable economic activities entered into force on 20 February 2023.
-In particular, it amends the format of the information to be published in the periodic reports in order to declare whether, and graphically demonstrate the extent to which, a sub-fund invests in fossil gas and/or nuclear energy related activities, which are in line with the EU Taxonomy ('climate change mitigation').
-DPAM does not have sufficient data at this stage to publish this information in the periodic report for the Reporting Period.
-DPAM will make every effort to obtain this data in 2023.

 - Taxonomy-aligned activities are expressed as a share of:

 - turnover

 reflecting the

 share of revenue

 from green

 activities of

 investee

 companies

+- capital

-- expenditure
+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

-(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+companies, e.g. for

+a transition to a

+green economy.

 - operational expenditure (OpEx) reflecting green operational activities of investee companies.